christian-brindley/jwtpop/README.md

 - Limited to zero error handling
 - Plain text IDM credentials
-- Support for RSA signing only (should support EC)
+- Support for RSA signing only (no EC support)
 - Plenty more limitations

 ## Contents